 To make this headboard, you can use either new or reclaimed wood.

-After each board is given a wash of gray paint, each one is painted with the White milk paint until all of the boards are painted.
+After each board is given a wash of gray paint, each one is painted with white milk paint until all of the boards are painted.
 The layering of the different colored paint allows you to create a look that is reminiscent of an old piece of furniture that has been painted many times over the years.
 When the paint layers have completely dried, lightly sand the edges and corners to reveal the color underneath.
 Light sanding also brings out the beauty of the dings and dents you created making the wood look old.

 Finish off all of the boards with a coat of Furniture Wax for protection.
 This creamy wax will protect your new headboard and keep it looking beautiful.